sciactive/pform/README.md

 Introduction
 ============

-Pines Form is a CSS form layout library for HTML and XHTML, developed by Hunter Perrin as part of Pines.
+PForm is a CSS form layout library for HTML and XHTML, developed by Hunter Perrin as part of Pines.
 It is designed to be simple, responsive, cross-browser, semantic, unobtrusive, and standards compliant.

-See http://pinesframework.org/pform/ for more information and examples.
+See http://sciactive.com/pform/ for more information and examples.

 Getting Started
 ===============

-Pines Form comes with the following files:
+PForm comes with the following files:

 * `pform.css` & `pform.min.css` (Minified) - The main stylesheet.
 * `pform-ie-lt-8.css` & `pform-ie-lt-8.min.css` (Minified) - Use this to support Internet Explorer 6 and 7.